How Designers Should Think About SVG

 - To start improving the filesize of your SVGs, install Sketch’s SVGO plugin (the O stands for optimization).
 The plugin, which runs in the background after you export any SVG, tries to shrink the file in various little ways.
 There’s so much more you can do to reduce an SVG’s size, but if you don’t care to spend any time, this plugin is better than nothing.

-Regardless of whether the upcoming course is for you, I hope this article has clarified what SVG is, what it’s capable of, how it works, and how to think about it in relation to other graphics formats.
+Regardless of whether the new course is for you, I hope this article has clarified what SVG is, what it’s capable of, how it works, and how to think about it in relation to other graphics formats.
 Happy designing!

 Sign up for my newsletter to be the first to know when I publish new design articles and resources.